NikhilaGurusinghe/DukeOfEdinburgh/AlligatorCreek.md

 ![5bbc6a5a3cba8](https://i.loli.net/2018/10/09/5bbc6a5a3cba8.jpg)

-The major part of this hike was seeing Alligator Creek Falls, which can be seen from a far below (look at the clearing in the trees, the rocky outcrop is the Falls!).
+The major part of this hike was seeing Alligator Creek Falls, which can be seen from afar in the below photo (look at the clearing in the trees, the rocky outcrop is the Falls!).

 ![5bbc6bd1e84c8](https://i.loli.net/2018/10/09/5bbc6bd1e84c8.jpg)

-Finally, these are the Falls, up close and personal.
+These are the glorious Alligator Creek Falls, up close and personal.

 ![5bbc6ce9250c6](https://i.loli.net/2018/10/09/5bbc6ce9250c6.jpg)